JakMar17/ATT---Automatic-Testing-Tool/README.md

 You need system that fully support bash scripts.
 Running bash inside Powershell or CMD console on Windows using ```sh``` command breaks code.

->At this point you need to have source code of your testing programs __in the same directory__ as ATT bash script.
+>At this point you need to have source code of tested program __in the same directory__ as ATT bash script.

 ### Directory structure